HumorSapien/sql_project_netflix/README.md

-# sql_project_netflix
-Netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Movies and TV Shows Data Analysis using SQL